btihen/lets/README.md

 ## TODO:

 **EDUCATIONAL TODOS:**
-* add base / home page
+* add content to base page
 * sample lessons on data analysis
 * add analysis instructions - so kids can do by hand
 * show a basic analysis (publicly available)
   - tree count at altitude by species
   - tree circumference at altitude by species
+* sample r code
+* link to graphical r
+* sample r code that can mine data from lets-analyze

 **Extra EDUCATIONAL TODOS:**
 * add site photos?